APPLICATION FOR INSTITUTIONAL MEMBERSHIP IN

 Plans for a Local CIRTL Learning Community

-13. Describe your vision for how future faculty, current faculty, and staff will interact and be connected to form a local CIRTL learning community?
+8. What is your vision for how future faculty, current faculty, and staff will interact and be connected to form a local CIRTL learning community?

 Tips